-How harmful radiation is depends on many factors, but the three main ones are:
+The harm caused by radiation depends on many factors, but the three main ones are:

-As there are many different types of radiation, we can categorise them as either ionising or non-ionising.
+There are many different types of radiation, which can be categorised as either ionising or non-ionising.

 Examples of ionising radiation include: